“My tales, like those of the Thousand and One Nights, are intended not to persuade readers, but to entertain and touch them.”

 - 2015 – Funding for a two-years artistic project with the Ensemble Modelo62 from the Dutch Performing Arts Funds, the Netherlands

-- 2013 – Honorable Mention at the competition Gaudeamus Award, the Netherlands
+- 2013 – Gaudeamus Award, the Netherlands, Honorable Mention

 UPCOMING & CURRENT PROJECTS

-- In progress: New work for the Pre-Art Soloists (CH)
+- Currently in progress: New work for the Klangforum Wien commissioned by impuls

 duo clearobscure (Aleksandra Bajde & Emre Sihan Kaleli) is a contemporary music duo currently based in Vienna.